Land law Maudsley & Burn’s (Cases and Materials)

 The new edition of Land law Maudsley & Burn’s maintains the exemplary standards set by the earlier ones and is by any criteria an excellent book.
 We congratulate Edward Burn on the splendid new edition.
 All those who have to teach land law are in his debt’ Conveyancer and Property Lawyer.

 Maudsley & Burn: Land law Maudsley & Burn’s – Cases and Materials returns in an eighth edition to provide an up-to-date collection of all the essential readings in land law.
 This edition is much more a sourcebook than just a case book.
-This highly respected text brings together a wide selection of cases, statutes as well as extracts from books, articles, and reports on law reform.
+This highly respected text brings together a wide selection of cases, statutes, and extracts from books, articles, and reports on law reform.
 These are linked by passages of explanation and comment and interspersed with penetrating questions.
 So, they present a clear, in-depth, and thought-provoking exposition of all aspects of land law.

 Numerous changes have taken place since the last edition of Land law Maudsley & Burn’s.